airbytehq/airbyte/docs/understanding-airbyte/connections/incremental-deduped-history.md

 ## Inclusive Cursors

 When replicating data incrementally, Airbyte provides an at-least-once delivery guarantee.
-This means that it is acceptable for sources to re-send some data when run replicating incrementally.
-One case where this is particularly relevant is when a source's cursor is not very granular.
-For example, if a cursor field has the granularity of a day \(but not hours, seconds, etc\), then if that source is run twice in the same day, there is no way for the source to know which records that are that date were already replicated earlier that day.
-By convention, sources should prefer resending data if the cursor field is ambiguous.

-## Inclusive Cursors

-When replicating data incrementally, Airbyte provides an at-least-once delivery guarantee.
 This means that it is acceptable for sources to re-send some data when ran incrementally.
 One case where this is particularly relevant is when a source's cursor is not very granular.
 For example, if a cursor field has the granularity of a day \(but not hours, seconds, etc\), then if that source is run twice in the same day, there is no way for the source to know which records that are that date were already replicated earlier that day.
 By convention, sources should prefer resending data if the cursor field is ambiguous.

 ## Known Limitations